idunnowhy9000/shittydb/README.md

 **What is ShittyDB's story regarding consistency?**

 > ShittyDB is strongly consistent and changes are written to disk on each call to `shittydb.set`.

+**Can I sacrifice all of my data to the webscale God for ultimate performance?**

+> I'm glad you asked.
+If you're using ShittyDB in Python, use `webscale` mode
+> for blazing-fast speed, with the concession that not all of your writes
+> are guaranteed to work.
+Try this:

+    sdb = shittydb.ShittyDB()
+    print sdb.webscale() # False; ShittyDB is not webscale by default sdb.webscale(True) # Make ShittyDB webscale
+    sdb['foo'] = 'this is a webscale assignment' print sdb['foo'] # What happens here?
+We don't know!
+It's webscale!

 **Are ShittyDB clients available in other languages?**